szeryf/tumblr-powr-pak/README.md

 # tumblr-powr-pak
-A simple Chrome extension to fix some of the most annoying Tumblr quirks: redirect to archive, hi-res images, bring back the tracked tags
+A simple Chrome extension to fix some of the most annoying Tumblr quirks.
+Allows opening blogs and images in new tab, automatically redirects to archive, shows hi-res images, brings back the tracked tags!

 ## What does it do?

+### Open Tumblr blog in new tab

+Until recently, ctrl/cmd-clicking a Tumblr blog link on Tumblr dashboard worked as you would expect: opened the blog as a new tab or window.
+Right now, Tumblr broke it and they show their crappy side preview thingy.
+If you don't like crappy side preview thingies, my extension fixes it for you.

+### Open images in new tab

+Similar thing as above: used to work, now it doesn't.
+Unless you have the extension of course, then you can ctrl/cmd-click images to your heart content :) Note: this doesn't apply to images pointing to somewhere outside Tumblr (like Instagram, Flickr etc.) Please respect the copyrights if use this.

 ### Redirect to archive